carlk3/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/README.md

 It is wrapped up in a complete runnable project, with a little command line interface, some self tests, and an example data logging application.

 ## Migration
-If you are migrating a project from an SPI-only branch, e.g., `master`, you will have to change the hardware configuration customization.
+If you are migrating a project from [no-OS-FatFS-SD-SPI-RPi-Pico](https://github.com/carlk3/no-OS-FatFS-SD-SPI-RPi-Pico), you will have to change the hardware configuration customization.
 The `sd_card_t` now contains a new object that specifies the configuration of either an SPI interface or an SDIO interface.
 See the [Customizing for the Hardware Configuration](#customizing-for-the-hardware-configuration) section below.

 ## Features:
 * Supports multiple SD Cards, all in a common file system